MaxPhal/nnUNet4SoilXrayCT/README.md

 # Deep learning segmentation of soil constituents in 3D X-ray CT images

-This repository contains the code and documentation to run the complete nnUNet pipeline from processing, training and predicting on 3d X-ray CT images.
+This repository contains the code and documentation to run the complete nnUNet pipeline from processing, training and inference on 3d X-ray CT images.

 If you used this repository and associated code for your own work, please cite the following references:

 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211. [doi](https://doi.org/10.1038/s41592-020-01008-z)